piratesephiroth/shoebox-godot-plugin/README.md

 ## Features

 * Import sprite sheets as AtlasTextures
-* Import sprite sheets as TileSets
-* Supports trimmed sprites (margin)
-* Supports MultiPack

 ## Usage (once the plugin is enabled)

-1. Save your sprite sheets / tile maps in your project folder
+1. Select and apply the pixi.js template in ShoeBox's Spritesheet settings then save the spritesheet.
+2. Copy the spritesheet files (png and .js) to your project folder
-2. Watch Godot import it automatically.
+3. Watch Godot import it automatically.

 ## License